Torres del Paine, Chile

-UNESCO's Intergovernmental Hydrological Programme (IHP) celebrates 50 years of advancing water science and management through international cooperation, marking six decades of commitment to addressing global water challenges.
+UNESCO's Intergovernmental Hydrological Programme celebrates fifty years of advancing water sciences and management through international cooperation and six decades of commitment to addressing global water challenges.

 Through five decades of collaborative research, capacity development, and policy support, IHP has brought together scientists, policymakers, and communities worldwide to address pressing water-related challenges.
 This commemoration of significant IHP milestones reflects on the journey while looking ahead to tackle emerging water challenges in an increasingly complex world.